cromoteca/myparser/README.md

-A POC about using good old introspection and plugin chains.
+A POC about using Jackson introspection and plugin chains.

 See `MyParserTest.java` for usage.